bitflut/frrri/docs/ngxs-crud/usage/routing-instructions.md

 @NgModule({
     imports: [
         RouterModule.forChild(
-            lyxsRoutes(routes) // Important so route instructions can be resolved )
+            frrriRoutes(routes) // Important so route instructions can be resolved )
     ],
     exports: [RouterModule]